 P9: The Duck Beak.
 Start by traversing right.
 Face climb up sharp crimps before gaining a friction slab.
 Traverse back left and start up the arete.
 Chimney your way behind the obvious duck beak to the top.
 40 m, 5.10d/5.11a

-P10: Climb up ledges and ramps with a one or two 5.9 moves, aiming for the base of the dihedral.
-Junk pitch.
+P10: Climb up ledges and ramps with a one or two 5.9 moves, aiming for the base of the large dihedral.
 40 m, 5.9.
 OR Traverse right and climb the handcrack/overhanging dihedral.
-Hasn't been cleaned yet but looks like a beauty.
-Theoretical 5.10+?
+Hadn't been cleaned as of 2012.
+5.10+?
 (Hopefully someone who has done it since can chime in.)

-P11: Up the dihedral with a double crack system.
-One crack vanishes half way up and things get real insecure.
+P11: Up the dihedral with a surprisingly tricky double crack system.
+One crack vanishes half way up.
 45 m, 5.10c.

-P12: Head up the dihedral until the hand crack ends.
-A difficult deadpoint/dyno to a an obvious flake on the right provides the final crux of the route.
-Traverse right and down, then follow an easy dihedral to the top.
+P12: Take the final dihedral up until the hand crack ends.
+Here, a difficult deadpoint/dyno to an obvious flake on the right provides the final jaw-dropping crux of the route.
+Traverse right and down, then up to the top.
 25 m, 5.11a

 15-20 minutes of scrambling takes you to the peak

 7 double rope raps gets you back where started